SrikiranN/clevertech-mulesoft/README.md

     * Any comments regarding your implementation.
     * Mention anything that was asked but not delivered and why.
 * Assessment goes around the success of the MUnit tests and then a manual review takes place.
 Make sure your packed code compiles.
+* Deliver the project as a JAR file and make sure it can be open in Anypoint Studio with no issues
 * Any questions, please send an email to your recruiter.

 ### Flows ###